-Amidst religious intolerance and suspicion, Bess not only meets her familiar spirit but also comes into her powers as a “cunning woman” – using knowledge and incantations of the old ways along with traditional herbs and cures, she quickly becomes a respected healer of both people and animals in spite of her poverty and humble beginnings.
+Amidst religious intolerance and suspicion, Bess meets her familiar spirit and comes into her powers as a “cunning woman” – meaning she uses the knowledge and incantations of the old ways along with traditional herbs and cures.
+She quickly becomes a respected healer of both people and animals in spite of her poverty and humble beginnings.
 It’s when Bess teaches her daughter, granddaughter and best friend her skill that the life they had managed to build begins to fall apart.

-More than any other book I have read in recent memory, I learned about how poverty operated at this time in the different villages.
-Seeing Bess and her daughter set out to do a full day of back-breaking work in return for a modest meal, if they were lucky, but more often than not a crust of bread, really brought me into the story.
+More than any other book I’ve read in recent memory, I learned about how poverty operated at this time in the different villages.
+Seeing Bess and her daughter set out to do a full day of back-breaking work in return for a modest meal (if they were lucky), but more often than not a crust of bread, really brought me into the story.
 Sharratt made their circumstances tangible and dealt with the realities of how they lived, addressed the issues of their cleanliness, and examined how they were perceived by other more well to do inhabitants of their community.

 Sharratt creates a palpable relationship with her audience, and her words are to be savored.
 I enjoyed reading what she had written just as much as I did engaging with the characters.
 There were many paths of thought that this book encouraged me to explore – the religious freedom that I often fail to think about on a day-to-day basis chief among them.
 I am also very grateful that for the most part we no longer live in a world where we can be accused of witchcraft just because someone who spoke to us last should get a cold, or have a stroke or heart attack.
-Back in the time of The Pendle Witches, bad timing and another person’s ill health could land you in a lot of hot water or cost you your life.
+Back in the time of The Pendle Witches, bad timing and another person’s ill health could land you in a lot of hot water or even cost you your life.